Skip to main content

 Target Users:

-• Teams testing smart contracts and dApps
+• Teams testing smart contracts against upcoming versions

 • Developers learning Aztec development